aragon/aragonOS/CONTRIBUTING.md

 ## Fixing issues

 1. [Find an issue](https://github.com/aragon/aragonOS/issues) that you are interested in.
-    - You may want to ask on the issue or on Aragon Chat's [#dev channel](https://aragon.chat/channel/dev) if anyone has already started working on the issue.
+    - You may want to ask on the issue or in the [aragonOS Spectrum channel](https://spectrum.chat/aragon/aragonos) if anyone has already started working on the issue.
 1. Fork and clone a local copy of the repository.
 1. Make the appropriate changes for the issue you are trying to address or the feature that you want to add.
 	  - Make sure to add tests!